emberjs/website/source/blog/2015-05-05-glimmer-merging.md

 itemController='post'}}`, `{{#each posts itemController='post' as
 |post|}}`, `{{#with someController}}`, etc.).

-Controllers both controller the template's "context" (called "self" in Glimmer) and serve as a target for actions, but the specific details vary, and the semantics are effectively derived from implementation details of Ember 1.x's rendering engine.
+Controllers and components both mange a template's "context" (called "self" in Glimmer) and serve as a target for actions.
+Mirroring these semantics, which are effectively derived from implementation details of Ember 1.x's rendering engine, has been a challenge.
+We're confident they are very close, but encourage you to open an issue if they have changed.

 Glimmer, through HTMLBars, has a much clearer concept of "scope", and features like `{{yield}}` work directly with that scope object.
 We were